JeffBelgum/configclasses/docs/install.rst

     $ pip install pipenv
     $ pipenv install configclasses

-Full documentation can be found on `readthedocs <https://pipenv.readthedocs.io/en/latest/>`_ Give it a try!
+Full documentation can be found on `readthedocs <https://pipenv.readthedocs.io/en/latest/>`_.
+Why not give it a try!

 Get the Source Code